MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/sharing-and-permissions/error-when-external-user-accepts-an-invitation-by-using-another-account.md

    > [!NOTE]
    > Replace live.com#jondoe@company.com with the user in your scenario.

-Next, you have to remove the account from Azure Active Directory:
+Next, you have to remove the account from Microsoft Entra ID:

 1. Download and install the Azure Active Directory PowerShell Module and its prerequisites.
-To this, go to [Manage Azure AD using Windows PowerShell](/previous-versions/azure/jj151815(v=azure.100)).
+To this, go to [Manage Microsoft Entra ID using Windows PowerShell](/previous-versions/azure/jj151815(v=azure.100)).

 2. Open the Azure Active Directory PowerShell Module, and then run the following commands: